freqtrade/freqtrade/docs/freqai.md

 **Features** - the parameters, based on historic data, on which a model is trained.
 All features for a single candle is stored as a vector.
 In `FreqAI`, you build a feature data sets from anything you can construct in the strategy.

 **Labels** - the target values that a model is trained toward.
-Each feature vector is associated with a single label that is defined by you within your strategy.
+Each feature vector is associated with a single label that is defined by you within the strategy.
 These labels intentionally look into the future, and are not available to the model during dry/live/backtesting.

 **Training** - the process of "teaching" the model to match the feature sets to the associated labels.
 Different types of models "learn" in different ways.
 More information about the different models can be found [here](freqai-configuration.md#using-different-prediction-models).